hendrikbgr/YandexMail-Account-Creator/README.md

 ### Support 👨‍💻

+#### Please Join Our [Discord Server](https://discord.gg/HF6V6Vq2MV) for any kind of Support
-Any problems with running the script and any questions please cantact me via Twitter [@hendrik_bgr](https://twitter.com/Hendrik_bgr)
+Any problems with running the script and any questions please cantact me via Discord

+If you have any other code requests please contact me via Twitter: [@hendrik_bgr](https://twitter.com/Hendrik_bgr)

 <a href="https://www.buymeacoffee.com/hendrikbgr" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>